decentraland/catalyst/comms/README.md

 Comms is comprised of two distinct modules: One for Catalyst server called "Lighthouse" and other for clients & P2P network called "Peer Library".

-The Lighthouse is an server that tracks peers in different positions in order to enable them to make the necessary connections.
+The Lighthouse is a server that tracks peers in different positions in order to enable them to make the necessary connections.
 It also handles authentication.

 The following docs show how to run a local instance of the Lighthouse.